sauravchaurasia2002-gif/store-rating-app/README.md

 Store Rating Application
 About the Project

-This project was developed as part of a coding challenge.
 The application allows users to view stores and submit ratings, while store owners can view ratings for their stores and administrators can manage users and stores.

 The project is built using ReactJS for the frontend, Node.js and ExpressJS for the backend, and MySQL as the database.

-Features
+###Features
 Admin
-Login using secure authentication
+-Login using secure authentication
-Add new users
+-Add new users
-Add new stores
+-Add new stores
-View all users
+-View all users
-View all stores
+-View all stores
-Search users and stores
+-Search users and stores
-View user details
+-View user details
-See total users, stores, and ratings on the dashboard Store Owner
+-See total users, stores, and ratings on the dashboard

+Store Owner
-Login to owner dashboard
+-Login to owner dashboard
-View store information
+-View store information
-View average rating of the store
+-View average rating of the store
-View users who rated the store
+-View users who rated the store
-Change password
+-Change password

 User
-Register and login
+-Register and login
-View all available stores
+-View all available stores
-Search stores by name or address
+-Search stores by name or address
-Submit ratings
+-Submit ratings
-Update previously submitted ratings
+-Update previously submitted ratings
-Change password
+-Change password

-Technologies Used
+###Technologies Used
 Frontend
-ReactJS
+-ReactJS
-React Router DOM
+-React Router DOM
-Axios
+-Axios

 Backend
-Node.js
-ExpressJS
+-Node.js
+-ExpressJS
-JWT Authentication
+-JWT Authentication
-bcrypt
+-bcrypt

 Database
-MySQL
+-MySQL

-Project Structure
+###Project Structure

 store-rating-app